 - Many other everyday questions.

-For those who are what might be called more philosophically minded, these everyday questions translate into foundational questions:
+For those who might be more philosophically minded, these everyday questions translate into foundational questions:

 - Is there ultimate meaning?